Generalized Fermat's principle and Snell's law for cone structures and applications: Snell cone geodesics

-The motivation for this notion lies in the fact that, in each $Q_{\mu}$, a lightlike pregeodesic $\gamma$ is also a cone geodesic of $ \C^{\mu} $ (see Theorem \ref{thm:cone_geodesics}), and thus, at any of its points $p_0=\gamma(t_0)$, $\gamma(t_1)$ lies in the horismos $ E^+_{\Omega}(p_0) $ for sufficiently small $ t_1-t_0 > 0 $.
-As $ E^+_{\Omega}(p_0) $ separates locally $Q_{\mu}$ into two open sets, $\gamma$ automatically satisfies Fermat's principle from $p_0$ to any curve $ \alpha $ intersecting $ \gamma $ transversely at $\gamma(t_1)$.
-In particular, $ \gamma $ will be (locally) time-minimizing if $\alpha$ is (future-directed) timelike---so that the parameter of $ \alpha $ can be associated with an actual temporal function.
-However, when the interface $\eta$ is taken into account, this minimizing property is no longer automatically guaranteed, making meaningful the name of {\em Snell cone geodesics}.
-These curves determine the horismos close to the interface and constitute the unique global extrema.
-In contrast, when a refracted or reflected trajectory is not a Snell cone geodesic, it cannot be a global time-minimizer (since it already fails to be so locally), although it may still be a critical point of the arrival time functional.
+Snell cone geodesics extend this notion to the setting $ (Q,\C^1 \cup \C^2) $, preserving this minimizing property even when the interface $ \eta $ comes into play.
+Hence, these curves determine the horismos close to the interface and constitute the unique global extrema (among topologically transverse causal curves).
+In contrast, when a refracted or reflected trajectory is not a Snell cone geodesic, it cannot be a global time-minimizer (since it already fails to be so locally), although it is still a critical point of the arrival time functional.

-Hence, our goal here is to determine whether a reflected or refracted trajectory yields a Snell cone geodesic.
-The classical expectation would be that reflected trajectories are never Snell cone geodesics, while refracted trajectories always are.
+Hence, our goal here is to determine whether a refracted or reflected trajectory yields a Snell cone geodesic.
+In particular, we will restrict our attention to curves transverse to $ \eta $ (in the sense of Definition~\ref{def:c_transverse}).
+Under this restriction, the classical expectation would be that reflected trajectories are never Snell cone geodesics, while refracted trajectories always are.
 However, particularly in the case of refraction, this question turns out to be rather subtle: as we will see in the next subsection, an unusual arrangement of the cones (from a classical perspective; see Figure~\ref{fig:reversely}) may disrupt the local horismoticity.